-Cubital Tunnel Syndrome: A neuropathy of the ulnar nerve causing symptoms of numbness and shooting pain in the medial aspect of the forearm, also including the medial half of the fourth digit and the fifth digit, usually caused due compression or irritation of the nerve.
+Cubital Tunnel Syndrome: A neuropathy of the ulnar nerve causing symptoms of tingling, numbness and shooting pain along the medial aspect of the forearm, also including the medial half of the fourth digit and the fifth digit, usually caused by compression or irritation of the nerve at the elbow.

-Multiple causes can result in ulnar nerve compression and damage at the cubital tunnel and cause symptoms such as tingling in the medial aspect of the forearm along with the little finger and medial aspect of the ring finger.
+Multiple etiologies can result in ulnar nerve compression at the cubital tunnel and cause symptoms such as tingling along the medial aspect of the forearm, the little finger and medial aspect of the ring finger.

 A study of 117 patients identified that direct pressure on the nerve because of habits while sitting, or secondary to occupational activities is a significant cause of the nerve damage as the nerve passes posterior to the medial epicondyle.

-Ulnar nerve neuropathy is the second most common neuropathy of the arm.
+Ulnar nerve neuropathy is the second most common compression neuropathy of the arm, following carpal tunnel syndrome.
 A study of 91 patients identified that close to 60% of these patients had anatomical changes in the cubital tunnel that caused the ulnar nerve neuropathy, of which nearly 20% of patients had a subluxation of the ulnar nerve.
 Other causes identified in this study were osteophytes in almost 7% of patients and luxation of the ulnar nerve in nearly 10% of patients.
 Post-traumatic lesions also can cause symptoms in about 3.3% of patients.

-Diagnosis can be made clinically, and nerve conduction studies are often used to confirm the diagnosis.
-In some patients, however, nerve conductions may be normal in the early stages of symptoms; therefore, interpretation of nerve conduction studies should always be in a clinical context.
+Thorough knowledge of the motor and sensory distribution of the ulnar nerve is critical in evaluating patients with ulnar neuropathy.
+Diagnosis can be made clinically, and nerve conduction studies are often used to mainly confirm the diagnosis.
+In some patients, however, nerve conduction may be normal in the early stages of symptoms; therefore, interpretation of nerve conduction studies should always be in a clinical context.

-X-ray of the elbow joint can be done to exclude bony pathologies such as osteophytes and minor fractures which may cause compression of the nerve.
+X-ray of the elbow joint can be done to exclude bony pathologies such as osteophytes and old fractures which may cause compression of the nerve.

 Both ultrasonic scanning (USS) and magnetic resonance imaging (MRI) have sensitivity and specificity over 80% in diagnosis.
 MRI and USS are also helpful to identify other causes of compression, which may not be picked up on plain radiograph films such as soft tissue swelling and lesions such as neuroma, ganglions, aneurysms, etc.